Types of Oil Painting Brushes

 Brush Handle

 Paintbrushes have long or short handles.
-Typically, for oil painting, the handle will be long, while for watercolor painting, it will be short.
+Typically, for oil painting, the handle is long, while for watercolor painting, it is short.

 A long handle allows the painter to keep distance from the canvas while painting, making it easy to see the big picture.

-When painting in a realistic style, it is sometimes necessary to get closer to the canvas in order to paint small details.
+When painting realism, it is sometimes necessary to get closer to the canvas in order to paint small details.

-Therefore, to gain better control during painting and to avoid harming the eyes from the tip of the brush handle, it is advisable to use a short handle brush.
+Therefore, to gain better control during painting and to avoid harming the eyes from the tip of the brush handle, it is advisable to use a short-handled brush.

-To paint in a realistic style, I recommend reading my article about the 8 key factors for painting realism.
+To paint realism, I recommend reading my article about the 8 key factors for painting realism.

 Recommended Brands